 Editor’s Note: This article first appeared on VentureBeat here.

 You can find fast-growing software companies in almost any vertical, but there are certain characteristics they all share.
-To find out which of these features are most key, my investment firm combed through our 2017 SaaS Benchmarks data, which covers 300 SaaS companies ranging from pre-revenue to more than $20 million in ARR.
-Here’s what we found.
+To find out which of these features are most common, OpenView surveyed over 500 SaaS companies ranging from pre-revenue to $100 million in ARR.
+Here’s what we learned:

 As investors, we keep a close eye on customer acquisition cost (CAC) payback.
 This metric represents how long it takes, in months, to pay off the costs of acquiring a given customer on a gross margin basis.
 We use it as an indicator that a company has the right fundamentals in place to effectively ramp up customer acquisition.